ffevotte/clang-tags/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The JsonCpp library is bundled with clang-tags' sources.
-It is copyright (c) 2007-2010 Baptiste Lepilleur, and is released under the terms of the MIT licence, see `dist/json-cpp/LICENSE`.